AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/components/templates.md

 ## Overview {#overview}

 When creating a page you need to select a template.
 The page template is used as the base for the new page.
-The template defines the structure of the resultant page, any initial content and the components that can be used (design properties).
+The template can define the structure of the resultant page, any initial content, and the components that can be used (design properties).

 * Editable templates allow authors to create and use templates.
 * Editable templates can be used to create pages that are editable with both the